It’s difficult for a business to stand out in a competitive market.

 Market leaders often charge a premium price for their products and services.
 But not everyone can afford that premium.

-This offers an opportunity for underdog brands to provide better, more affordable options.
+This allows underdog brands to provide better, more affordable options.

 People don’t typically want to sacrifice quality.
 So, you’ll need to prove that your products or services are comparable, if not better.

-You should not merely copy the products or services offered by the market leaders.
+You should not merely copy the products or services the market leaders offer.
 Find ways to improve those products and services and offer them at a more competitive price.

 For example, the clothing brand ABLE is an excellent alternative to American Eagle.
 The brand’s mission is to offer better quality women’s wear and provide more economic opportunities for women.